jrkotun/Digit_Recognition/README.md

 # Digit Recognition

-This project implements a digit recognition system with an interactive GUI, allowing users to draw digits using a mousepad.
+This project implements a digit recognition system in Java with an interactive GUI, allowing users to draw digits using a mousepad.
 The drawn input is processed and fed into a neural network, trained on the MNIST dataset, to predict the handwritten digit.

 ## Project Description